Ronna McDaniel: Other controversies

 Under McDaniel's leadership, the RNC set up a website in April 2018 which attacked and sought to undermine former FBI Director James Comey and called him "Lyin' Comey".
 McDaniel said Comey was a liar and a leaker, and said that the RNC would "make sure the American people understand why he has no one but himself to blame for his complete lack of credibility".

-In late July 2018, McDaniel falsely claimed that Twitter was shadow banning Republicans, including herself.
-Twitter did not shadowban Republicans, but due to a glitch, several prominent conservative and left-leaning Twitter accounts were not automatically suggested in the site's drop-down search results.
-Twitter responded, saying it would fix the bug.

 Politico reported in November 2018 that McDaniel called on the Republican candidate Martha McSally to be more aggressive during the ballot counting process in the Arizona Senate race.
 The Arizona Senate race remained undecided for several days after election night while all ballots were being accounted in a close contest.
 McSally held a lead by the end of election night, but her lead narrowed over the next few days, as more ballots were counted.
 Reportedly, the McSally campaign was being pressured from McDaniel for not being aggressive enough.

-On May 13, 2020 ProPublica reported that big RNC contracts were awarded by McDaniel to companies closely connected to her.
+On May 13, 2020, ProPublica reported that big RNC contracts were awarded by McDaniel to companies closely connected to her.
 Contracts went to her husband's company and companies that supported her 2015 run for the chairmanship of the Republican Party in Michigan.

-On October 18, 2020, McDaniel refused to condemn QAnon on This Week with George Stephanopoulos.

-On October 27, 2022, McDaniel openly mocked prominent Democratic politicians such as then-Lieutenant Governor of Pennsylvania and U.S. Senate candidate John Fetterman and President Joe Biden for suffering speech impediments.
-Fetterman was recovering from a stroke at the time.
+Later career

+On March 22, 2024, NBC News announced that it had hired McDaniel as a contributor.
+Many of the network's hosts publicly opposed the hiring, due to her statements about the 2020 election, which included instances of undermining journalism and attacks on journalistic integrity.
+Four days later, NBC reversed its decision and parted ways with McDaniel.

+On May 29, 2025, it was announced that McDaniel would serve as CEO of the new DeVos family-backed Michigan Forward Network, which would help elect Republicans in Michigan.